Better.com

-Better Home & Finance Holding Company doing business as Better or Better.com, headquartered in New York City, provides mortgage origination and related services such as title insurance and home insurance online in the United States and United Kingdom.
+Better Home & Finance Holding Company doing business as Better or Better.com, headquartered in New York City, is an American financial technology company that provides mortgage origination, processing, underwriting, and closings via an online platform.

-Better processes, underwrites and closes mortgages for lenders and then sells them to secondary investors.

 History

-In February 2014, Vishal Garg founded the company after he and his wife had a negative experience obtaining a mortgage to buy their first home.
+2014–2021: Early history

+Better was founded in February 2014 by Vishal Garg after he and his wife encountered prolonged delays during their attempt to purchase a home and lost the bid to an all-cash buyer.
+To obtain operating infrastructure and state lending licenses, Garg acquired the California-based lender Avex Funding, which became the operating entity for the new company.

-In 2016, the company launched Better Mortgage and was approved to be a Fannie Mae seller/servicer.
+In January 2016, Better launched its consumer facing digital mortgage platform, Better Mortgage.
+In the same year, Better was approved as a Fannie Mae seller or servicer.

-The number of people from traditionally underrepresented groups buying homes through Better's mortgage lending platform increased significantly in 2019, a development that The New York Times suggested was linked to the company's digital processes and minimal reliance on human brokers.
+In 2019, the number of people from traditionally underrepresented groups buying homes through Better's mortgage lending platform increased significantly, a development that The New York Times suggested was linked to the company's digital processes and minimal reliance on human brokers.

+In August 2019, Better closed a Series C round of US$160 million at a valuation of approximately US$600 million.

+In November 2020, Better raised US$200 million in a Series D round led by L Catterton at a valuation of US$4 billion.
+In April 2021, Better received $500 million in funding from SoftBank Vision Fund at a $6 billion valuation.

+In May 2021, Better announced an agreement to become publicly traded through a merger with Aurora Acquisition Corp., a special-purpose acquisition company (SPAC) sponsored by Novator Capital.
 In July 2021, Better acquired Trussle, a UK digital mortgage broker, for $9 million.
 In May 2025, it was sold to OneDome.
 In September 2021, Better acquired Property Partner, a London-based crowdfunding platform.

-In May 2022, Harit Talwar was hired as chairperson.